redmineBOOST/documentation/introduction.md

 [↑/↓] Select identity  [A] Add identity  [ENTER] Change identity  [R] Remove identity
 ```

-The Manage Redmine Identities page consists of a list which can be edited by adding (`A` key), changing (`ENTER` key with a selected identity) or removing (`R` key with a selected identity) indenties.
+The Manage Redmine Identities page consists of a list which can be edited by adding (`A` key), changing (`ENTER` key with a selected identity) or removing (`R` key with a selected identity) identities.
 It is possible to have multiple Redmine Identities.
 Press `A` key to create the first Redmine Identity:

 ```
 redmineBOOST - Configuration